Rocio29022000/reading-notes/README.md

 ### Notes
 To start a new line make sure you add two spaces at the end.
-And here you have a line:
+And here you have a random line:
 ***

+Hope you enjoy ;)